ayontho/sciontho.github.io/about-me.md

     <p><strong>Hi, I’m Ayanthi.</strong></p>

     <p>
       Sci-On is my little corner of the internet for science communication and art.
+    </p>

+  </div>
+</div>

 I am currently a graduate student at the Tata Institute for Genetics and Society.
-I study how neural precursor cells in _Drosophila_ know which neurons to make - how they "read" positional and temporal cues to produce the right neuronal types.
+I study how neural precursor cells in *Drosophila* know which neurons to make - how they "read" positional and temporal cues to produce the right neuronal types.
 Broadly, I am interested in developmental biology, behaviour, and evo-devo.
 Outside the lab, I like to sing, draw, design, and write a little.
-Also, I sincerely believe in the unifying power of Bollywood dance moves, and I sometimes practise said moves with my cats, Mitthu and Kiki.
+Also, I sincerely believe in the unifying power of Bollywood dance moves, and I sometimes practise said moves with my cats, Mitthu and Kiki!
-    </p>

-  </div>
-</div>

 ## Here, you will find